Jrue Holiday: 2022–23 season: Second All-Star Selection

-On October 31, 2022, Holiday scored 25 points (including a game-securing step-back three point shot with 45 seconds left), recorded 10 assists, and grabbed 7 rebounds, while leading the Bucks to a 110–108 win over the Detroit Pistons.
-On January 16, 2023, Holiday scored a then season-high 35 points and delivered 11 assists on 13-of-19 shooting, 5-of-8 from three and 4-of-4 from the free throw line in a 132–119 win over the Indiana Pacers.
-The next game, Holiday upped his season-high to 37 points, along with 6 rebounds, 7 assists and 2 steals in a 130–122 win over the Toronto Raptors.
-In both games, Milwaukee was missing its other two "big three" members, Giannis Antetokounmpo and Khris Middleton.
-On January 23, Holiday was named the NBA Eastern Conference Player of the Week for Week 14 (January 16 – January 22), his second career NBA Player of the Week award.
-He led the Bucks to 2–1 week with averages of 33.3 points, 9.3 assists, 4.7 rebounds and 1.7 steals per game while shooting 56.9% from the field and 47.8% from three.
+On October 31, 2022, Holiday recorded 25 points (including a game-securing step-back three-pointer with 45 seconds left), 10 assists and seven rebounds while leading the Bucks to a narrow 110–108 victory over the Detroit Pistons.
+On January 16, 2023, he scored a then season-high 35 points and delivered 11 assists on 13-of-19 shooting, 5-of-8 from three, and 4-of-4 from the free-throw line in a 132–119 victory over the Indiana Pacers.
+In the next game, Holiday upped his season high to 37 points, along with six rebounds, seven assists, and two steals in a 130–122 victory over the Toronto Raptors.
+In both games, Milwaukee was missing its other two "Big Three" members, Giannis Antetokounmpo and Khris Middleton.
+On January 23, Holiday was named the NBA Eastern Conference Player of the Week for Week 14 (January 16–22), his second career NBA Player of the Week award.
+Holiday led the Bucks to a 2–1 week with averages of 33.3 points, 9.3 assists, 4.7 rebounds, and 1.7 steals per game while shooting 56.9% from the field and 47.8% from three.

 On February 2, Holiday was named to the 2023 NBA All-Star Game as a reserve guard for the Eastern Conference for the first time in 10 seasons, the longest gap between selections for any player in NBA history.
-On February 14, Holiday tied a career-high 40 points, with a career-high eight three-point shots made, during a 131–125 overtime win against the Boston Celtics.
+On February 14, Holiday tied a then career-high 40 points, with a career-high eight three-point shots made, during a 131–125 overtime victory over the Boston Celtics.
+On March 29, he scored a career-high 51 points, along with eight rebounds and eight assists on 67% field goal percentage in 32 minutes, leading the Bucks to a 149–136 victory over the Indiana Pacers.
+On April 5, Holiday recorded 20 points, eight rebounds and a season-high 15 assists in a 105–92 victory over the Chicago Bulls, wrapping up the top seed in the NBA playoffs for the Bucks.

+On April 16, in the opening game of the playoffs, Holiday posted 16 points, seven rebounds and a playoff career-high 16 assists in a 130–117 loss to the Miami Heat.
+In Game 2 of the Bucks' first-round playoff series, Holiday had 24 points, five rebounds, and 11 assists in a 138–122 victory, tying the series at one game apiece.
+In Game 5, the Bucks were eliminated after their third straight loss to the Heat.